hOmeLabs Energy Star Dehumidifier

 Manual mode could be improved

-For the most part, our home’s humidity levels should be between 35 and 45 percent to ensure optimal indoor air quality.
-There are, of course, some special circumstances in which your humidity requirements may be different, say if you’re an orchid enthusiast or have a certain species of pet bird.
-But, hobbies aside, most people’s humidity goals are the same, and for good reason.
+For the most part, your home’s humidity levels should be between 30 and 50 percent to ensure optimal indoor air quality.
 If humidity levels get too high, your home can be more susceptible to mildew and bacteria growth.
-On the other hand, if your humidity levels are too low, it can cause all kinds of issues ranging from static cling to more sick days (because viruses spread more easily in dry environments).
+On the other hand, if your humidity levels are too low, it can cause all kinds of issues ranging from dry eyes and skin to common illnesses like the flu.
 So, in an attempt to hit the ideal home humidity goals, we ran the hOmelabs 70-Pint Dehumidifier in our eternally damp basement.
 Here is everything we discovered after a couple weeks of testing it.

 Performance: Perfect Continuous Performance